Bitdribble/bitdribble.github.io/_posts/2025-11-27-one-codebase-many-products-playbook.md

 ## Real-World Applications

-### DocRouter.AI: The Foundation (3 months)
+### DocRouter.AI: The Foundation (3 months to develop)

 Our first product extracts structured data from documents using LLMs.
-Built the full infrastructure from scratch:
+We built the full infrastructure from scratch in 3 months:

 **Monetization Model**:
 - **Free Tier**: 100 Service Processing Units (SPUs)